WKBN-TV: History

 WKBN's powerful signal provides viewers in the eastern half of the Cleveland DMA an alternative to WJW (Fox) and WOIO (CBS) which broadcast on channels 8 and 10, respectively.
 VHF has proven to be a problem with digital television and frustrated viewers have had better luck picking up WKBN's UHF signal than with WJW and WOIO's VHF signals.

-On May 7, 2012, LIN TV Corporation announced that it will acquire the New Vision Television station group for $330.4 million and the assumption of $12 million in debt.
+On May 7, 2012, LIN TV Corporation announced that it would acquire the New Vision Television station group for $330.4 million and the assumption of $12 million in debt.
 Along with the outright ownership of WKBN-TV and WYFX-LD, the agreement includes the acquisition of New Vision's shared services agreement with Parkin Broadcasting, giving LIN operational control of WYTV.
 LIN and Vaughan also entered into a joint sales agreement between WKBN and WYTV.
 On October 2, the FCC approved the proposed sale to LIN TV.
 The transaction was closed on October 12, 2012.

-On November 15, 2012, the master control operators at WKBN were notified that the day-to-day master control operations at Sunset Boulevard will be handled by a hub at the Chicopee, Massachusetts studios of sister station WWLP.
+On November 15, 2012, the master control operators at WKBN were notified that the day-to-day master control operations at Sunset Boulevard would be handled by a hub at the studios of sister station WWLP in Chicopee, Massachusetts.
 The master control hubbing was completed on June 29, 2013, at 4 a.m.
 All syndicated and network content on WKBN, WYFX, WYTV and MyYTV now flows via fiber optic from the hub facility at WWLP; local newscasts still originate from the Sunset Boulevard studios in Youngstown.

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including WKBN-TV, WYFX-LD, and the SSA and JSA with WYTV, in a $1.6 billion merger.
 The FCC approved the deal on December 12, 2014, but a condition of the deal requires Media General to end the JSA between WKBN-TV and WYTV within two years due to tighter regulations on such deals.
 The merger was completed on December 19.
 Despite the conditions, WKBN-TV continues to operate WYTV, including after Nexstar acquired Media General in early 2017.

 On February 12, 2015, WKBN-TV launched a revolutionary high-tech news set.
 The set utilizes Virtual and Augmented Reality elements, computer-generated designs that are layered on real scenic elements.
 Pioneering this new set, WKBN is one of the only local broadcast stations in the entire country to utilize this technology.
 Using state of the art technology, the new look is both dynamic and flexible, allowing the station an unlimited number of options for continuous design enhancements.

-In 2017, WKBN-TV sold its spectrum for $34 million as part of the FCC's spectrum reallocation program and will move its broadcasting to sister station WYTV's frequency.
+In 2017, WKBN-TV sold its spectrum for $34 million as part of the FCC's spectrum reallocation program and moved its broadcasting to sister station WYTV's frequency.
 WKBN-TV moved to WYTV's frequency on April 23, 2018.
 In order to make room for WKBN-TV, Ion Television moved from 27.3 to WYFX's 19.3 while Bounce TV moved from 33.3 to WYFX 19.4.